Cast Bios

 Production Team Bios

-Shannon Zura (Lighting and Projection Designer) is thrilled to be back with InterAct for On My Deen as Lighting Designer.
-Shannon is a Professor and Coordinator of Design and Technology at Ursinus College as well as a professional lighting, sound, and scenic designer.
-Credits include designs for InterAct Theatre Co., Arden Theatre Co., Idiopathic Ridiculopathy Consortium, Lantern Theater Co., Azuka Theatre, Portland Stage Co., Opera Maine, Delaware Theatre Co., and Stonington Opera House Arts, among others.
+Shannon Zura (Lighting Designer) Shannon is always excited to be back at InterAct where she most recently provided the lighting design for On My Deen.
+Other recent designs for InterAct include the lighting design for This Bitter Earth, American Fast, and the sound designs for The Climb, 72 Miles to Go…, and Sensitive Guys.
+In addition to being a professional lighting, sound, and scenic designer, Shannon is Professor, Chair of Theater and Dance, and Coordinator of Design and Technology at Ursinus College.
+Credits include designs for InterAct Theatre Co., Arden Theatre Co., Inis Nua, Delaware Theatre Co., Lantern Theater Co., Azuka Theatre, Idiopathic Ridiculopathy Consortium, Portland Stage Co., Opera Maine, and Stonington Opera House Arts, among others.
 She collaborated with Christensen Lighting on an award-winning lighting design for the Weiss Energy Hall at the Houston Museum of Natural Science.
 Shannon holds an M.F.A. from Temple University.

 Nick Wacksman (Master Electrician) (he/him) is excited to be returning to InterAct Theater Company this season.
 His past shows with ITC include Moreno, Quixotic Professor Qiu, The Last Yiddish Speaker and The Climb.
 For the past 3 years, Nick has been studying theatrical lighting design and electrics at Temple University.
 He enjoys working in educational environments where he can help young adults see the artistic values and expression in theater production.